Supply reduction

 When pharmaceutical drugs are used for non-medical purposes, the drugs can be diverted or channelled from the legal supply system to the illegal marketplace for misuse.
 This process of diversion may occur in a number of ways such as sharing between family and friends, theft, prescription forgery, doctor shopping, illegal sale and over prescribing by health practitioners.
 Policies aimed at reducing the supply of pharmaceutical drugs for non-medical use in Australia, include:

 In 2016, cannabis became available medicinally in Australia for specific patient groups under strict medical supervision.
-Other than in these limited circumstances, the cultivation, possession and supply of cannabis remains prohibited in Australia (DoH 2017a).
+Other than in these limited circumstances, the cultivation, possession and supply of cannabis remains prohibited in Australia (Department of Health 2017a).

 Prohibited substances

 The Illicit Drug Reporting System (IDRS) is an annual survey of people (18 years and older) who injected drugs at least once monthly in the preceding 6 months and resided in the capital cities of Australia; it includes questions about the availability of illicit drugs.
-The latest IDRS data were collected from May–July 2022.
+The latest IDRS data were collected from June–July 2023.

-In 2022, most IDRS respondents indicated that cannabis, crystal methamphetamine, cocaine and heroin were ‘easy’ or ‘very easy’ to obtain.
+In 2023, most IDRS respondents indicated that cannabis, crystal methamphetamine, cocaine and heroin were ‘easy’ or ‘very easy’ to obtain:

-The Ecstasy and Related Drugs Reporting System (EDRS) is an annual survey of people who regularly use ecstasy and other stimulants, and includes questions on the availability of illicit drugs.
-The latest EDRS data were collected from April–July 2022.
+The Ecstasy and Related Drugs Reporting System (EDRS) is an annual survey of people who regularly use ecstasy and other stimulants and includes questions on the availability of illicit drugs.
+The latest EDRS data were collected from April–July 2023.

-In 2022, most EDRS respondents indicated that methamphetamine, cocaine and cannabis and/or cannabinoid related products were ‘easy’ or ‘very easy’ to obtain.
-Large changes were observed in the perceived availability of ecstasy pills relative to 2021.
+In 2023, most EDRS respondents indicated that methamphetamine, cocaine, and cannabis and/or cannabinoid related products were ‘easy’ or ‘very easy’ to obtain.
+Large changes were observed in the perceived availability of ecstasy pills relative to 2022.
 Additionally:

-Due to COVID-19 restrictions being imposed in various jurisdictions during data collection periods for both the IDRS and the EDRS, interviews in 2020, 2021 and 2022 were delivered face-to-face as well as via telephone.
-This change in methodology should be considered when comparing data from the 2020, 2021 and 2022 samples relative to previous years.
+Changes due to the impacts of COVID-19 resulted in EDRS and IDRS interviews in 2020-2023 being delivered face-to-face as well as via telephone and videoconference.
+All interviews prior to 2020 were delivered face-to-face, this change in methodology should be considered when comparing data from the 2020–2023 samples relative to previous years.

 Box HARM1: Data sources of regular drug consumers